collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 The first two options involve clicking merge in the browser without running the code locally
 * You look at the pull request changes in the browser, you can tell they can be accepted and click merge (for example, if the pull request is fixing a typo)
 * You look at the pull request changes in the browser.
 You need to change something, but you can change it in the browser.
-You edit the file in the browser and click merge (for example, if you fix a typo in the pull request)
+You edit the pull request file in the browser and click merge

 </td></tr>